All Posts

 Don't spend your energy building an email client in Python.
 Build the model, hit the endpoint, and let the platform handle the rest.

-The most robust pattern is decoupling Compute (Python/K8s) from Communication (Power Automate).
+The Bottom Line: Decouple Compute (Python/K8s) from Communication (Power Automate).
 Let each tool do what it does best, and focus your engineering effort where it matters most.